zacharysparrow/RAG_Website_Assistant/documents/markdown/zach_cv.md

 ### Graduate Research Assistant
 - Cornell University, Ithaca, NY
 - August 2017 -- May 2023
-- Established first general technique to incorporate physical constraints into the most widely used class of empirical quantum chemical models
+- Established first general technique to incorporate physical constraints into the most widely used class of empirical quantum chemical models (Related model: CASE21)
 - Designed, built, and analyzed two benchmark-quality quantum chemical databases, resulting in a new error analysis framework and a publication selected as editor’s choice of 2021
 - Developed an efficient black box algorithm to evaluate common quantum chemical approximations >100× faster for systems orders of magnitude larger than previously possible